jmb1993/rockpaperscissors/w01/d04/ASSIGNMENT/morning_exercise/a_new_terminal_solution.md

 # A New Terminal: Solution
 Below is one solution to A New Terminal.
 You can do it differently, of course, depending on how you navigate the directory structure.
+* The `tree` command is like running `ls -R` and getting the output in a graphical tree structure.
+To install it with Homebrew, run `brew update` and then `brew install tree`.
-The `-v` flags stand for _verbose_ and are not necessary; check the manual pages for the associated commands to find out more.
+* The `-v` flags I've included stand for _verbose._ They're not necessary, but they display a confirmation of the operation you've just performed.
+Check the manual pages for the associated commands to find out more (`man commandName`).

 Note that `$` stands for a Bash prompt; the user doesn't type it.